Botspot/wor-flasher/README.md

 ![page4](https://user-images.githubusercontent.com/54716352/131228359-5d322ee6-ecd7-41b9-8220-d18e9f38f232.png)
 - A terminal will launch and run the `install-wor.sh` script:
 ![terminal3](https://user-images.githubusercontent.com/54716352/131228381-11dc3a4e-96da-40ec-8f46-8b28ade5ee52.png)
-Note: this can take a lot of time to download individual files from Microsoft, package them, and generate a Windows image.
+Note: this can take a lot of time to download individual files from Microsoft, compress them, and generate a Windows image.
 Fortunately, subsequent runs can skip the lengthy image-generating step if the ISO file exists.
 - If all goes well, the terminal will close and you will be told what to do next.
 ![next steps](https://user-images.githubusercontent.com/54716352/131228409-f84ede9b-a1fc-43f9-a79c-5b1853513960.png)
 ### To run WoR-flasher using the terminal interface